gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 * **sessionSecret (mandatory)** - a secret to be used to generate a session cookie.
 Please generate a unique string with at least 64 characters.
 * **defaultRetryTimeout** - the maximum duration for automatic retries of failed Redis operations in milliseconds.
 The default value is 2000 ms.
 * **backOffMultiplier** - a multiplier of the Redis-defined pause that determines the time between consecutive automatic retries of failed Redis operations.
 The default value is 50.
+* **skipCertHostnameValidation** - a flag that indicates whether the hostname validation of the Redis certificate should be skipped.
+The default value is false.

 For example:
 ```json